• Home

 In the world of Yoruba mythology, each day has a ruling god or “Orisha”.
 These divine beings have their specific days when their powers are at peak.

-See also Where to Consult Ifa Oracle Babalawo in US / Ifa Orisha Divination with Ifa Babalawo
+See also How to Consult Ifa Oracle Babalawo in US / Ifa Orisha Divination with Ifa Babalawo

 Let’s get into what these ruling days mean.